liatrio/autogov-workflows/README.md

 - `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label of the workflow runner.
 - `autogov-version` (optional, string, default: `ff839e23f922e176897232c5b4148dc1d4c1b983`, the v1.3.0 commit): The autogov release tag or full 40-character released commit SHA to use (input name retained for backwards compatibility).
 - `cert-identities-repo` (optional, string, default: 'liatrio/autogov-workflows'): Repository providing the cert-identities allowlist (`cert-identities.json`).
+When this is the called workflow repository, verification uses the matching immutable release asset; an explicit different repository uses its default branch.
 - `use-cert-identity-list` (optional, boolean, default: '${{ github.repository != 'liatrio/autogov-workflows' }}'): Whether to use cert-identity-list (multi-signer allowlist) for validation.
 Mirrors the online verify default.
 - **(vuln-threshold block)**
-- `policy-data-overlay` (optional, string, default: ''): Optional JSON merged over the generated vuln thresholds to enable per-repo gates such as `source_review_config` / `bypass_config` / `code_scan_thresholds`.
+- `policy-data-overlay` (optional, string, default: ''): Optional JSON merged over the generated vuln thresholds to enable per-repo gates such as `source_review_thresholds` / `bypass_config` / `code_scan_thresholds`.
 Empty disables the overlay.
 - `allow-failed-vsa` (optional, boolean, default: false): When false, a FAILED policy result fails this job after the FAILED VSA is attested and uploaded (record preserved, release blocked); set true to keep the advisory (non-gating) behavior.
 (Also accepted by the `rw-build-image` / `rw-build-blob` / `rw-build-blob-offline` workflows.)

 #### `.github/workflows/rw-release.yaml`